 - Education in Civic and Ethical Values

-- “2.
-Act and interact in accordance with civic and ethical norms and values, based on a well-founded recognition of their importance in regulating community life and their effective and justified application in different contexts, in order to promote a peaceful, respectful and democratic coexistence committed to the common good."
+- Act and interact in accordance with civic and ethical norms and values, based on a well-founded recognition of their importance in regulating community life and their effective and justified application in different contexts, in order to promote a peaceful, respectful and democratic coexistence committed to the common good.

-- “1.
-Value the role of Latin civilisation in the origin of European identity, comparing and recognising the similarities and differences between languages and cultures, in order to critically analyse present times."
+- Value the role of Latin civilisation in the origin of European identity, comparing and recognising the similarities and differences between languages and cultures, in order to critically analyse present times.

-- “2.
-Know the basic aspects of the Latin language, comparing it with the teaching languages and with other languages of the pupils' individual repertoire, in order to value their common features and appreciate linguistic diversity as a sign of cultural wealth".
+- Know the basic aspects of the Latin language, comparing it with the teaching languages and with other languages of the pupils' individual repertoire, in order to value their common features and appreciate linguistic diversity as a sign of cultural wealth.

 - Spanish Language and Literature:

-- “10.
-To place one's own communicative practices at the service of democratic coexistence, dialogue-based conflict resolution and equal rights for all people, using non-discriminatory language and banishing abuses of power through words, in order to favour not only an effective but also an ethical and democratic use of language".
+- To place one's own communicative practices at the service of democratic coexistence, dialogue-based conflict resolution and equal rights for all people, using non-discriminatory language and banishing abuses of power through words, in order to favour not only an effective but also an ethical and democratic use of language.

 - Foreign Language:

-- “6.
-Critically assess and adapt to linguistic, cultural and artistic diversity from the foreign language, identifying and sharing similarities and differences between languages and cultures, in order to act empathetically and respectfully in cross-cultural situations”.
+- Critically assess and adapt to linguistic, cultural and artistic diversity from the foreign language, identifying and sharing similarities and differences between languages and cultures, in order to act empathetically and respectfully in cross-cultural situations.

-Among the common and modality subjects taught in Bachillerato, the ones that explore the European and international dimension of education with their specific competences in greater depth, according to Royal Decree 243/2022, are the following:
+Among the common and modality subjects taught in Bachillerato, those that delve most into the European and international dimension of education with their specific competences, as outlined in Annex II of Royal Decree 243/2022, are the following: